 - 1. 220 West Crescent Avenue Tract: This tract (identified as Block 1005, Lot 20), is located in the D-1 Industrial/Townhouse category of the 2005 Land Use Plan and the recommendations in the 2010 Master Plan Re-examination.
 This designation recognized and supported the D-1 zone as a manufacturing, industrial and office zone district.
 The Land Use Plan designation also recommended this area for a future age-restricted townhouse as an overlay for this zone under certain conditions.
 This designation was not effectuated by zoning amendments thereby the D-1 zone remained as a light industrial zone and recognized certain non-residential uses such as houses of worship, schools, public and quasi-public uses also be permitted.
-In accordance with the Settlement Agreement this tract has been identified as a potential site for at least 4 qualifying affordable housing units.
-Portions of this tract are also being considered for other municipal facilities.
-Thereby this designation, is generally consistent with the former residential overlay being considered for this area of the borough. - 2.
+The Settlement Agreement designates this tract to be used for the creation of a municipally sponsored 100 percent affordable rental development whereby at least 4 qualifying affordable rental units will be constructed.
+Thereby this designation, while not an age restricted development, is generally consistent with the former residential overlay being considered for this area of the borough. - 2.
 200 Heights Road and Albert Road Tracts: These two tracts (identified as Block 301, Lot 37 and Block 406, Lot 21.01), while being contiguous with one another, they are located in two separate designations in the 2005 Land Use Plan and the corresponding recommendations in the 2010 Master Plan Re-examination.
 The 200 Heights Road Tract is located in the Single Family Residential category of the Land Use Plan while the Albert Road Tract is located in the Parks, Recreation & Open Space category.
 The Single-Family designation recognized and supported the AA zone as a single family residential zone designation.
 The Parks, Recreation and Open Space designation recognized the private recreation use of the Ramsey Golf and Country Club.
 The 2005 plan incorporated this recreational use into the recommendations for the creation of a new PU-Public Use zone to recognize these uses although such zoning has not been adopted.